 As a workplace rep in my trade union, the UCU, I helped deliver the greatest turnout in the recent industrial action turnout that our branch has ever seen, and act as the primary representative for engineering researchers at the University of Nottingham.
 I take my union role very seriously, and make myself available to my colleagues to hear their concerns about our workplace and represent them accordingly.

 I am a strong advocate for trade union activity as a means to provide better lives for ordinary working people across the country and internationally.

-I am really proud to have received the support in this selection from various trade unions and, if selected, will continue to work hard to support our trade unions in the East Midlands and nationally.
+I am really proud to have received the support in the next election from various trade unions and will continue to work hard to support our trade unions in the East Midlands and nationally.